6 Halloween Safety Rules for Homemade Halloween Costumes

-Falls are a leading cause for Halloween injuries.
+Falls related to costumes are a frequent cause of Halloween injuries, the Consumer Product Safety Commission reports.
 In the excitement of ringing doorbells and collecting candy, it’s all too easy to trip on a long costume or slip on a rocky path.
 Be sure that long costumes and capes stop several inches from the ground when your child is standing.
 When in doubt, hem up costumes by an extra inch or two.

 2) Use lighting.

 A glow stick, a flashlight or reflective tape can help children be more visible to oncoming traffic.
-For extra visibility, add a strip of reflective tape to your children’s trick-or-treat bags and the backs of their shoes.
+For extra visibility, add a strip of reflective tape to your children’s trick-or-treat bags and costumes, the Centers for Disease Control and Prevention suggest.
 If your children use a flashlight, put in fresh batteries at the beginning of the night.

 3) Don’t feel the heat.

 The bottom of a long costume can easily catch fire when swept over a Jack O’ Lantern candle.
-According to the Consumer Product Safety Commission, since 1980 at least 16 trick-or-treaters have sustained burns while wearing their Halloween costumes.
-All costumes, capes, wigs, beards and accessories should be fire-resistant.
-Costumes with spray-on glitter have the greatest risk for flammability, since the glue that holds the glitter is not flame-retardant.
-For homemade Halloween costumes, opt for sewn-on sequins rather than sprayed-on glitter.
+According to the Consumer Product Safety Commission, since 1980, at least 16 trick-or-treaters have sustained burns while wearing their Halloween costumes.
+All costumes, capes, wigs, beards and accessories should be fire-resistant, the CPSC says.
+Costumes with spray-on glitter have a risk for flammability because of the glue it contains, according to Good Housekeeping.

 4) Leave the mask and high heels at home.